Devanik21/Fast-Api-Prometheus-Grafana-Assignment/README.md

 - To find logs from the app in Loki's Explore use `{job="varlogs"}` and then filter for `fastapi-assignment` or inspect messages containing `"path": "/"`.
 - Jaeger UI: http://localhost:16686 — service dropdown will show `fastapi-assignment`.

-Recording tips:
-- Narrate what you do and why.
-Show the command you run, the traffic generation, and the Grafana visualizations.
-- Make sure you capture at least one trace in Jaeger or Grafana traces while load_test.py is running.

-Good luck! you’ve got this — record confidently and show them how you set it up end-to-end. 💖
 ```

 ---